 I hesitate to put this section in here because it really depends.

-A majority (80%) of my investments are in more traditional investments like a 401k, individual stocks, and a few ETFs and bonds.
+A majority (80%) of my investments are in more traditional investments like a 401k, individual stocks, and a few ETFs (my favorite is the VGSTX fund) and bonds.

 Prosper and LendingClub share their default rate data with you and it’s widely accepted that 100 loans at $25 each (or $2,500) is a pretty good number to be diversified.
 This number of loans should keep you in the game and your money growing but it’s up to you to do the research.